aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 <p align="center"><img src="./mathtran2.png" alt="kaleidoscope" /></p>

 Besides, we should also solve the case when a square is embedded with another square, while another square is embedded with another square (Figure 3).
+To work around this complicated problem of calculation, I have used relative motions instead

 Then, for the first item, I have implement by the following code: